OSHA Action PacketOSHA Packet

 Hazard Communication (HazCom) citation questions

-How long do I have to contest a Hazard Communication (HazCom) citation?
+Does contest timing still matter for a Hazard Communication (HazCom) citation?

 Do I need a lawyer for a 1910.1200 citation?